Rogue - Shadewalker

 Shadow Strike

-At 9th level, when you teleport with your Shadow Walk feature, the next weapon attack you make before the end of your next turn deals bonus damage on a hit equal to half your Sneak Attack damage.
+At 9th level, when you teleport with your Shadow Walk feature, the next weapon attack you make before the end of your next turn deals bonus necrotic damage on a hit equal to a roll of half your Sneak Attack dice.

 Change Log